Wyoming: Sales Tax Handbook

-	Over the past year, there have been five local sales tax rate changes in Wyoming.
+Over the past year, there have been six local sales tax rate changes in Wyoming.
 This table lists each changed tax jurisdiction, the amount of the change, and the towns and cities in which the modified tax rates apply.
 This page will be updated monthly as new sales tax rates are released.
 For other states, see our list of nationwide sales tax rate changes.

 |Change Date||Tax Jurisdiction||Sales Tax Change||Cities Affected|